-The judge can grant you a divorce in Montana if you or your spouse has lived in the state (or was stationed in the state as a member of the armed services) for ninety days before filing the petition for divorce.1
+The judge can grant you a divorce in Montana if you or your spouse has lived in the state, including being stationed in the state as a member of the armed services, for ninety days before filing the petition for divorce.1

 1 MT ST § 25-2-118